kadirpekel/algorig/README.md

 As mentioned previously, `get_approval_program()` method is the main entry point for your Algorand smart contract.
 You're here simply expected to return your PyTeal node object and Algorig will do the rest for you.

-Let's write a very simple contract which only accepte Application create and update transactions.
+Let's write a very simple contract which only accepts application create and update transactions respectively.

 ```python